 Visit www.borntoflymovie.com to learn more about the film.

 (76 min, 2009) Produced and directed by Catherine Gund.
 A witty and provocative documentary about kids and food politics.
 Filmed over the course of one year, the film follows two eleven-year-old multi-racial city kids as they explore their place in the food chain.
 Sadie and Safiyah take a close look at food systems in New York City and its surrounding areas.
 With the camera as their companion, the girl-guides talk to each other, food activists, farmers, new friends, storekeepers, their families, and the viewer, in their quest to understand what's on all of our plates.
 Official Selection of the Berlin Film Festival and Seattle International Film Festival.
-You can purchase What's On Your Plate? through our shop.
+You can purchase What's On Your Plate?
+DVDs, posters, supplementary books and curriculum through our shop.

 (73 min, 2006) Produced by Catherine Gund, Sedika Mojadidi, and Jenny Raskin.
 Directed by Sedika Mojadidi.
 An Afghan-American documentary filmmaker follows her father, who specializes in women's medicine, to Afghanistan, where one in seven women dies during childbirth.
 Beginning his work at Kabul's Laura Bush Maternity Ward in a city where unrest means your life is still very much at risk, filmmaker Sedika Mojadidi's father tries to bring hope and make the best of a deplorable situation, with limited medical supplies, archaic equipment and backed up toilets.
 It is a place where services and training are desperately needed, where women travel for days to get treated while enduring debilitating illnesses and conditions with grace and courage.
 A rare and moving glimpse of humanity and the power of compassion set against the backdrop of a land in turmoil and transition, the strength of these women and the quiet deeds of those who attempt to heal is utterly inspiring.
 Aired on PBS/Independent Lens.
 AFI Fest 2006 Official Selection.
 Distributed by First Run Features.

 (87 min, 2004) Produced, directed and shot by Catherine Gund.
 Ann Krsul and Leslie Sullivan want to be mothers together.
 Ann will carry the baby, and Leslie will leave her job to stay at home and raise their child.
 Choosing the route of the anonymous sperm bank, they hope to match Leslie's vital statistics so that Ann can give birth to a baby with the potential to look like them both.
 Ann is a worrier, compulsively analyzing and judging their performance at each stage of the process.
 Leslie is soothing, a quiet counterpoint.
 Together they ride the menstrual roller coaster, until finally, one year later, Ann is pregnant.
 At first both women continue to work.
 Free time is consumed by pre-birth activity: baby shower registration, Lamaze class and design of the baby announcement.
 Between events they argue with relatives over how to explain two mommies to their nieces and nephews.
 Gund follows the Krsul-Sullivan household during Grace's first year.
 As Ann and Leslie make their way, we are with them, meeting challenges universal to all families and facing those unique to lesbians.
 Distributed by First Run Features.
-The DVD is available through Netflix and on Amazon.com.
+The DVD is available on Amazon.com.

 (54 min, 2004) Produced by Catherine Gund.
 Directed by Leslie Sullivan.
 This film focuses on the work of Albert Cullum, an elementary school teacher for over thirty years and a pioneer in American education.
 Albert Cullum ignited the imagination of his young students, and through his passionate use of poetry and drama, built their self-confidence and inspired them to new heights of originality and joy.
 Championing an unorthodox educational philosophy, Mr. Cullum regularly taught his elementary school children literary masterpieces, most notable the works of Shakespeare, Sophocles, and Shaw.
 The one-of-a-kind film interweaves scenes from rare archival television broadcasts and film footage documenting these projects (several recorded in the early 1960s by Robert Downey) with interviews from Mr. Cullum and many of his former students.Featured as the Opening Night Film at the Margaret Mead Film Festival and winner of Best Documentary award at the Ohio Independent Film Festival.
 Winner of the Golden Starfish Award for Best Documentary at the Hamptons International Film Festival and People's Choice Award at the Starz Denver International Film Festival.
 This Emmy-nominated film has aired on PBS/Independent Lens.
 Distributed by First Run Features.
-Also available through Netflix and at Amazon.com. www.atouchofgreatness.com
+Also available on Amazon.com.

 (70 min, 2000) Produced by Catherine Gund.
 Produced and directed by Liz Mermin and Jenny Raskin.
 Their ranks are shrinking.
 On Hostile Ground enters the lives of three abortion providers to reveal the obstacles (practical, legal, and emotional) that they face everyday, and shows their struggles with the decision to perform this procedure.
 It allows providers who work on hostile ground to tell their stories by being themselves, without the help of a narrator.
 They reveal what their professional decision has done to their personal and family lives.
 While they each have their own stories, they are all driven more by personal experiences and spiritual beliefs than by political conviction.
 They each express anger, confusion, and resentment in their own way.
 By weaving together three very different character portraits, this documentary takes an unusual approach to a volatile social conflict, portraying abortion through the personal stories of those who are in mortal danger because they provide it.